red-machine-games/goblin-base-benchmark/README.md

 # Goblin Base Benchmark

-Is a scenario-based clustered benchmark tool for [Goblin Base Server](https://github.com/red-machine-games/goblin-base-server) instance or any http/websocket server.
+It is a scenario-based clustered benchmark tool for [Goblin Base Server](https://github.com/red-machine-games/goblin-base-server) instance or any http/websocket server.

-Use a plain javascript with `async/await` to make benchmarking scenario - result is represented by bunch of json-files with perfomance data.
+Use a plain javascript with `async/await` to make a benchmarking scenario - the result is represented by a bunch of JSON-files with performance data.

 ## Usage